-Motion was made by Commissioner Dan Brummitt, seconded by Commissioner Leo Kelly, Jr., vote unanimous, to approve the FY 2023-24 Goals as presented.

-Commissioner Work Session Schedule.
-Mr. McMillen noted that the board indicated a desire for a regular work session each month.
+Motion was made by Commissioner Dan Brummitt, seconded by Commissioner Leo Kelly, desire for a regular work session each month.
 A draft schedule was provided for the board to consider which does not include the months of June, July and December.
 He noted that staff would prefer a daytime or late afternoon work session time.